MartinKoch123/yaml/README.md

     a: 1.2300
     b: "hello"
-    c: {[2]  {1×2 cell}}
+    c: {[2]  {1×2 cell}  [1×1 yaml.Null]}
 ```
 ## Installation
 Extract files and add them to your MATLAB search path.

 ## Notes
 - Requires R2019b or newer.
-- Dates and `null` are not supported.
+- Dates are not supported.
 - Non-scalar, non-cell arrays are not supported to avoid the scalar/list ambiguity.
-Use 1D cells instead.
+Use 1D cells to represent sequences.
 - Set the output style for `yaml.dump` and `yaml.dumpFile` with the `"Style"` name-value argument using either `"auto"`, `"block"` `"flow"`.
 Example: `yaml.dump(data, "Style", "block")`